Two serious water incidents in an hour on Coromandel Peninsula - NZ Herald

-An emergency water incident is unfolding at Hahei Beach in the Coromandel district, while another person is in a serious condition after an incident at Waihī Beach in the Bay of Plenty.

-A Westpac rescue helicopter has recently arrived at the scene on Hahei Beach Rd after emergency services were called at 2.01pm, a St John spokeswoman said.
+A St John spokeswoman said one patient was treated in a serious condition and was transported to Tauranga Hospital.

+Minutes later an emergency water incident unfolded at Hahei Beach, 100km further north.

-Around 2.30pm an ambulance crew and the fire service were still en route.
+Emergency services were called at 2.01pm to the incident on Hahei Beach Rd, the spokeswoman said.
+Around 2.30pm a Westpac rescue helicopter was at the scene but an ambulance crew and the fire service were still en route.

+St John treated one patient in a minor condition and transported them to hospital.

 Hahei Beach sits between the popular Cathedral Cove and Hot Water Beach.
 The town of Hahei normally has just a few hundred residents but this can swell to several thousand over summer.